 Co-PI and Director of Math Snacks development

-Professor and Director, NMSU Learning Games Lab
+Professor, NMSU Learning Games Lab

 New Mexico State University, 3AI